insilichem/tangram/docs/plume_3dsnfg.rst

 Requirements
 ============

+- ``libplume`` (*pip*-installable)

 No additional requirements are needed.

 Acknowledgements
 ================

-This particular implementation of the SNFG nomenclature is a straight forward adaptation of the original 3D-SNFG TCL code (`3D-SNFG.tcl <http://glycam.org/3d-snfg>`_, by David F. Thieker and Jodi A. Hadden.
+This particular implementation of the SNFG nomenclature is a straight forward adaptation of the original 3D-SNFG TCL code (3D-SNFG.tcl_, by David F. Thieker and Jodi A. Hadden.
 Related publication:

 ::